fnordfish/teckel/DEVELOPMENT.md

 ## Roadmap

-- Add mutations tests to CI
+- Get those uncovered mutations down (add/refactor tests, and/or refactor code)
 - Add helpers for testing frameworks rspec and minitest.
 Something along the lines of:
   `expect_teckel_opertaion(MyOperation, with: {some: :settings}).to be_called(some: :params).and_return(SomeReturnObject)`